azat-co/practicalnode/chapter11/chapter11.md

 Luckily, there’s no shortage of solutions to monitor and restart our Node.js apps:

 -   [*forever*](https://github.com/nodejitsu/forever) (https://github.com/nodejitsu/forever): probably the easiest method.
-The forever module is installed via NPM and works on almost any Unix OS.
+The forever module is installed via npm and works on almost any Unix OS.
 Unfortunately, if the server itself fails (not our Node.js server, but the big Unix server), then nothing resumes forever.

 -   [*Upstart*](http://upstart.ubuntu.com) (http://upstart.ubuntu.com): the most recommended option.
 It solves the problem of starting daemons on startups, but it requires writing an Upstart script and having the latest Unix OS version support for it.
 We show you an Upstart script example for CentOS.